breuleux/jurigged/README.md

 optional arguments:
-  -h, --help            show this help message and exit --verbose, -v         Show watched files and changes as they happen --watch PATH, -w PATH
+  -h, --help            show this help message and exit --interactive, -i     Run an interactive session after the program ends --watch PATH, -w PATH
                         Wildcard path/directory for which files to watch --debounce DEBOUNCE, -d DEBOUNCE
-                        Interval to wait for to refresh a modified file, in seconds -m MODULE             Module or module:function to run
+                        Interval to wait for to refresh a modified file, in seconds -m MODULE             Module or module:function to run --verbose, -v         Show watched files and changes as they happen --version             Print version
 ```